 Mathematics continues to be one of the greatest cultural and intellectual achievements of humankind.
-Our bachelor's degree provides a solid foundation in the principles of mathematics and allows students to combine their coursework with an in-depth study of another field, providing strong credentials for graduate study, including law school and medical school.
+Salve Regina University's bachelor's degree provides a solid foundation in the principles of mathematics and allows students to combine their coursework with an in-depth study of another field, providing strong credentials for graduate study, including law school and medical school.

 Acquire a Broad Range of Concepts and Tools